Wunderbyte-GmbH/Block-Course-Explorer/README.md

 -> Course Explorer)

 ## MINTCampus CSS-preset
 This preset is located in course_explorer/resources/presets/.
-File is loaded in the main block php-file (block_course_explorer).
+File is loaded in the main block php-file (block_mat_explorer).
-Generally, one could put own style sheet in the presets folder and adjust path to it in block_course_explorer in order to apply it (while the checkbox in settings is checked).
+Generally, one could put own style sheet in the presets folder and adjust path to it in block_mat_explorer in order to apply it (while the checkbox in settings is checked).

 ## Screenshots